IainMcWhinnie/slotcars/README.md

 ```
 into the command line in the root directory.

+The code uses the [MathJS project](https://mathjs.org/).
+It is used when code is preferenced with `math.`.

 # Learning

 Mozilla provide some really useful documentation on Javascript and related parts which are useful to this project.
  - [Mozilla Game Dev article](https://developer.mozilla.org/en-US/docs/Games/Introduction)
  - [Mozilla Javascript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
  - [Mozilla Canvas Docs](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/)

 Here are some other useful links.
  - [Visual Studio Top Tips](https://www.youtube.com/watch?v=ifTF3ags0XI)